MaddyUnderStars/shoot/docs/docker.md

 - Set up a basic Shoot instance (single process `npm run start` equivalent)
 - Set up a postgres database

-It will not:
+It will not set up any optional dependencies.
-- Set up Nginx
-- Set up Janus
-- Set up RabbitMQ
-- Set up Redis

 It is a bare-bones installation for those who wish to get up and running quickly.
 For those who wish to set up more sophisticated Shoot instances, you must still do so manually.